 Split-study MSc students: As you will study for periods of less than one year, you are not permitted to bring family members with you to the UK on a PBS Dependant visa unless you are a government sponsored student studying for a period of over 6 months.

 - Who can I bring with me to the UK on a PBS Dependant visa?

 Dependants are defined as:

 - civil partner

-- unmarried or same-sex partner (you must have lived together for at least 2 years in a relationship akin to marriage)
+- unmarried partner ((provided you have been living together for at least 2 consecutive years)

 - children aged under 18

 - children aged 18 or over but only if they are already in the UK with immigration permission as your dependants

 - How do my family members make a visa application?